PrefectHQ/prefect/docs/guides/prefect-deploy.md

 search:
   boost: 2
 ---
-# Deploying flows to dynamically provisioned infrastructure
+# Deploying flows to work pools and workers

 In this guide, we will dive deep into configuring a deployment for a worker and work pool using `prefect deploy`.